Childcare Providers - Implementing 30 hours and Tax-Free Childcare

 Below is some information to help childcare providers, including schools, implement these offers.

-If you would like to offer 30 hour places: please complete and submit an Expression of Interest Form 30 hours (PDF, 274KB) to Haringey's Early Help Commissioning Team.
-For guidance on offering 30 hour places, please see our resources section below.
+If you would like to offer 30 hour places: please complete and submit an Expression of Interest Form (PDF, 57KB) to Haringey's Early Help Commissioning Team.
+For guidance on offering 30-hour places, please see our resources section below.

 Note: some parents have been unable to access Tax-Free Childcare through their childcare account for technical reasons.
 If this has happened to your parents, they may be able to claim compensation - see details below.